tibonto/aeon/src/ontology/README-editors.md

 All import modules are in the [imports/](imports/) folder.

-There are two ways to include new classes in an import module

- 1. Reference an external ontology class in the edit ontology.
-In Protege: "add new entity", then paste in the PURL
- 2. Add to the imports/ont_terms.txt file, for example imports/go_terms.txt
+To include new classes in an import module, add to the imports/ont_terms.txt file, for example imports/go_terms.txt.

 After doing this, you can run

-`./run.sh make all_imports`
+`./run.sh make all_imports` or `./run.sh make refresh-[ont]`

 to regenerate imports.

-Note: the ont_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
-It is safe to remove these.

 ## Release Manager notes